rehierl/node-tree-outliner/88-todos.md

 with regards to the root node

 **TODO**
-describe the purpose of a sectioning node inside of presequent sections - not associated with its declared section

-**TODO**
-can a running algorithm easily store references to all top-level nodes? - is it possible to avoid having to determine them manually by providing a list of top-level nodes?
+can a running algorithm easily store references to all top-level nodes? - is it possible to avoid having to determine them manually by providing a list of top-level nodes? -
+issue: associate with a single section